 - 3. Applicable to spouses of retired members who are covered for Plan medical insurance.
 The same medical benefits for which the retired member is covered as long as the retired member is alive or after member's death if the spouse is receiving System pension payments. - 4.
 Retirements on or after October 1, 2013 for Fire: Contribution for retirees is \$50 for single and \$50 for double coverage.
 Retirements on or after January 1, 2013 for all other groups: Contribution for retirees is \$50 for single and \$100 for double coverage. - 5.
-The following employees are not covered under this plan: - AFSCME and General Exempt and Executive employees hired after July 1, 2006. - Dispatch employees hired after January 1, 2007. - Teamster employees hired after January 1, 2008. - Fire employees hired after July 1, 2008. - Police Patrol employees hired after January 1, 2008. - Court employees hired after September 1, 2015.
+The following employees are not covered under this plan: - AFSCME and General Exempt and Executive employees hired after July 1, 2006. - Dispatch employees hired after January 1, 2007. - Teamster employees hired after January 1, 2008. - Fire employees hired after July 1, 2008. - Police Patrol employees hired after January 1, 2008, including those promoted to Police Command Officer. - Court employees hired after September 1, 2015.

-Reported Financial Information For the Period June 30, 2016 to June 30, 2018 Retiree Health Trust Assets
+Reported Financial Information For the Period June 30, 2018 to June 30, 2020 Retiree Health Trust Assets